 Things to do in St Andrews for history lovers

-3. St Andrews Cathedral ruins.
-You can’t visit St. Andrews and miss the spectacular site that once was home to the largest church in Scotland.
+2. St Andrews Cathedral ruins.
+You can’t visit St Andrews and miss the spectacular ruin that once was the largest church in Scotland.
 The ruin is free to visit, but you have to pay to climb St Rule’s Tower and visit the museum on site.

-5. Martyrs’ Monument.
+5. Martyrs’ Memorial.
 Visit the monument erected in 1842 in memory of the Protestant reformers who were executed in St Andrews some 300 years earlier during the Scottish Reformation.

 St Andrews Castle